 At USD, she most recently directed “TBD,” a collaboratively-devised theatre piece created from scratch by students enrolled in the Spring 2013 course, THEA 494: Collaborative Theatre Making.
 The show featured live music and explored how Disney princesses have shaped ideals as well as wants and needs by drawing from the personal stories of the participants.
 The students were interested in the journey to happily ever after, what it takes to get there, and in both celebrating and troubling the characters and narratives offered by Disney.
 In Spring 2016, she and her students in Collaborative Theatre Making will devise another “TBD” production, or what we are informally and affectionately referring to as “TBD 2: the return of TBD!™”

 Dr. Stufft is currently the co-chair for ATHE’s Professional Development’s subcommittee on Pedagogy and Assessment with Dr. Travis Malone.
 She recently served as the chair of the Collaborative Research Award Committee and as a member of the Domestic Exchange Program Committee of the American Society for Theatre Research, co-chaired the Performance and Pedagogy working group with Dr. Sruti Bala and sat on the board of Performance Studies international, and was the Membership and Finance Officer of the Susan Glaspell Society.
 She is a member of ASTR, ATDS, ATHE, and PSi.

 In all of her courses, Dr. Stufft focuses on the various relationships between the aesthetic and the everyday, the real and the represented, and between the self and the other.
 Her courses are designed to facilitate and highlight the active interchange between theory and practice, between scholar and artist.
-At USD, she offers undergraduate courses in Performance Studies, Theatre History, Contemporary Theatre and Theatre and Society as well as a Special Topics course on Collaborative Theatre Making.
+At USD, she offers undergraduate courses in Performance Studies, Theatre History, Contemporary Theatre, Acting 1 and Theatre & Society as well as the Special Topics course on Collaborative Theatre Making.